• Skip to main content

 Burkhead v.
 LINA – Denial Was Arbitrary And Capricious

 In Burkhead v.
 Life Insurance Company of North America, the plaintiff filed for short and long-term disability benefits from Life Insurance Company of North America (LINA), the insurer of her ERISA governed plan.
-In the District Court’s Opinion, the court held that LINA abused its discretion in denying plaintiff benefits under the “own occupation” …
+In the District Court’s Opinion, the court held that LINA abused its discretion in denying plaintiff benefits under the “own occupation” standard …

 Read moreBurkhead v.
 LINA – Denial Was Arbitrary And Capricious